220.127.116.11 No show, no pay failures

 Note: The ES may be paid either fortnightly or quarterly.
 If a job seeker is receiving the ES on a fortnightly basis, paid with their fortnightly participation payment, the ES is included when calculating any penalty amount.
 If the ES is paid on a quarterly basis, it is a separate payment and is not included in or affected by any NSNP penalties.

 The calculation of the amount does not include add-on payments such as RAA, pension GST supplement, RA, PhA, YDS, MOB, PES, TAL and UA.
 The penalty does not affect a job seeker's access to a HCC or FTB.
 The penalty amount cannot be greater than the job seeker's payment for the period in which the failure/s occurred.
-The calculation of the amount is based on the job seeker's participation payment after taking into account any income earned.
+The calculation of the amount is based on the job seeker's participation payment after taking into account any income reductions due to personal, partner or parental income.
 If part of the period coincided with a reconnection failure period, this will also reduce the amount of participation payment on which the calculation is based.

 A NSNP penalty does not reduce the job seeker's entitlement for the pay period in which it is incurred.
 It results in the job seeker incurring a penalty amount which is deducted from a later payment.
 The penalty amount cannot be deducted from the first payment that is made after the job seeker is notified of the decision to apply the failure, but can be deducted from any payment after that.
 If necessary, it can be taken from more than 1 payment.